 Easy Shepherd's Pie

-- Brown beef in a pan.
-Add onion and cook until translucent.
-Add rosemary and thyme then add gravy then salt and pepper to taste pepper.
+- Add rosemary then add gravy then salt and pepper to taste pepper. *add optional red wine if you'd like.
 Bring to a boil them remove from heat; stirring frequently.

 - You can use a fork to make a pattern in the top if you want, or just smooth the top of the potatoes with a spatula.

-- Bake at 400˚for about 15-20 minutes or until top or potatoes is golden brown.
+- Bake at 400˚for about 15-20 minutes or until top of potatoes is golden brown.